dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

     - [dbt metrics](/docs/building-a-dbt-project/metrics) will povide you in-depth detail on attributes, properties, filters, and how to define and query metrics.

-    - Visit the [Structure and design your metric definition](URL) page to understand best practices for designing and structuring metrics in your dbt project.
+    - Visit the [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog to understand best practices for designing and structuring metrics in your dbt project.

 ## Develop and query metrics